 Good HCC Practices

-Crane and Swan, our two high-performance clusters, are shared among all our users.
+Swan, our high-performance cluster, is shared among all our users.

-Sometimes, some users’ activities may negatively impact the clusters and the users.
+Sometimes, some users’ activities may negatively impact the cluster and the users.

 To avoid this, we provide the following guidelines for good HCC practices.